 Control over the project and the project company should nonetheless be closely assessed by lenders in view of the law governing the insolvency of the project company and the risk of shadow directorship thereunder.
 In cases of insolvency in some jurisdictions, lenders who are considered to have been managing the project company in practice even if they formally hold no directorship or right to appoint any directors or equivalent officers (that is, the lenders are considered to have acted as shadow directors) could have their claims subordinated or face liability in similar terms to the actual directors of the project company.

 III description of the security package

-In line with typical market practice, the security package to be put in place in connection with the relevant project financing should ensure that it serves the roles and purposes set out in Section II to the maximum extent possible.
+In line with standard market practice, the security package to be put in place in connection with the relevant project financing should ensure that it serves the roles and purposes set out in Section II to the maximum extent possible.

 As mentioned above, project financing lenders usually require a security package that covers all the assets and rights of the project company (and therefore all potential sources of income for the project), or at least those that are necessary for the construction, start-up, commissioning and operation of the project.
 Security granted by the sponsor is usually limited to the shares in the project company and other forms of equity contributed to the company, such as shareholder loans.

 However, the above principle is subject to different limitations, such as the ones described below.